 And that’s where we come in.
 We’re the UD counseling team, and our job is to work with you in responding effectively to whatever difficulties you might be facing.
 We are licensed therapists with wide and varying backgrounds in the mental health and wellness fields, as well as supporting fields such as education, chemical dependency, and ministry.

-We are located in Haggar, upstairs next to the medical clinic.
+We are located in Haggar, upstairs in the Student Affairs Wing.

-We provide therapy related to all late adolescent and early adulthood issues (for example, personal identity and social and relationship concerns), college life issues (coping with the various challenges of university life such as managing time and interacting with new social groups), and psychological issues such as stress, depression, anxiety, self-esteem and self-image, and family of origin issues.
+We provide short-term general therapy related to late adolescent and early adulthood issues (for example, personal identity and social and relationship concerns), college life issues (coping with the various challenges of university life such as managing time and interacting with new social groups), and psychological issues such as stress, depression, anxiety, self-esteem and self-image, and family of origin issues that interfere with a student's ability to be successful in life.

 The most frequently noted concerns brought to therapy at UD are anxiety, depression, relationship issues, family issues, stress and coping, social skills.
-No problem is too big or too small for counseling.
-We have a busy caseload.
-However, while we may be booked, we're never too busy for you.
+While no problem is too big or too small for counseling, our purpose is not to provide intensive treatment for severe, chronic, long-term mental illnesses, or specialized mental health struggles.
+If you or someone you know struggles with any of these, we can help connect to the specialists necessary to treat these difficulties.

 If you are in need of a session, you may view openings from the available therapists, and the available time options: udcc.clientsecure.me.
 Contact us if there are no openings, and we can put you on the wait list, provide you a referral, or work with you to address any immediate needs you may have.

-Because of the nature of the counseling relationship, counselors are bound ethically, professionally, and legally to honor the privacy and confidentiality of all adult (18 and over) patients.
+Because of the nature of the counseling relationship, counselors are bound ethically, professionally, and legally to honor the privacy and confidentiality of all patients.